MIROC-DOC/model_description/README.md

 - Send pull request for the [develop branch](https://github.com/MIROC-DOC/model_description/tree/develop)

 Otherwise, send an e-mail to miroc.github.info [at] gmail.com.
+If the content of your email is not relevant to the case, we may not respond.

 ## Contents
 1. Introduction 概論